wollmannbruno/blog/content/posts/2022/the-what-and-how-of-pica8/index.md

 title: The What and How of Pica8
 description: Pica8 presented at Networking Field Day 28 to display why their system could be viable for keeping corporate initiatives and supporting IT projects on track.
-lead: Simple and flexible
+summary: Simple and flexible
-summary: Pica8 presented at Networking Field Day 28 to display why their system could be viable for keeping corporate initiatives and supporting IT projects on track.
+# summary: Pica8 presented at Networking Field Day 28 to display why their system
+#   could be viable for keeping corporate initiatives and supporting IT projects on track.
 date: 2022-06-04T10:20:25-06:00
-thumbnail: /images/the-what-and-how-of-pica8.jpg
-images:
-  - /images/the-what-and-how-of-pica8.jpg
 categories:
   - Events
 tags: